 Policies that promote higher environmental standards are good for the environment and for our economy.
 By pushing companies to invest in new technologies to meet more stringent environmental standards, regulations ensure the companies in the U.S. are keeping up with global competitors.
-This can create an economy that is good for the environment, American workers, U.S. manufacturing, and the entire economy.
+This can create an economy that is good for the environment, American workers, and U.S. manufacturing and competitiveness.